derekbtw/just-pug-it/README.md

 ## NPM

-Alternatively, you can also install into an existing project using NPM (because why not, yo?).
+Alternatively, you can also install into an existing project from NPM (because why not, yo?).

 ```sh
 $ npm i just-pug-it